stewart-lab/CHARTS/README.md

 ## Running the pipeline on your own single-cell data

 Here we document the steps required to run the backend pipeline on your own data and add the results to the CHARTS database for exploring via a local instance of the CHARTS web application.
+To provide an example, we'll demonstrate how to run the CHARTS pipeline on the data in
+[example/GSE70630_MGH36_MGH53.tsv.gz](https://github.com/stewart-lab/CHARTS/blob/master/example/GSE70630_MGH36_MGH53.tsv.gz).
+This dataset comprises cells from two tumors in [GSE70630](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE70630) by [Tirosh et al. (2016)](https://pubmed.ncbi.nlm.nih.gov/27806376/) (Specifically, the supplemental file "GSE70630_OG_processed_data_v2").
+See the Jupyter notebook [example/create_toy_data_GSE70630.ipynb](https://github.com/stewart-lab/CHARTS/blob/master/example/create_toy_data_GSE70630.ipynb) to see how this dataset was generated.

 ### Install dependencies